nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:**
-* For all commands, parts of the command in square brackets are optional parameters that can be included in or omitted from the command.
+* For all commands, the parts of the command in square brackets are optional parameters that can be included in, or omitted from the command.
-  * For example: `[t/TAG]`
+  * e.g. `[t/TAG]`
-* Conversely, parts of the command not in square brackets are compulsory fields.
+* Conversely, the parts of the command not in square brackets are compulsory fields.
 </box>

 #### 6.2.1 Adding a patient: `add`

-Adds a patient's details to NovaCare.
+**Adds a patient's details to NovaCare.**

 :pencil: Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`